 Track 1 — File the 30-day response: Connecticut's foreclosure process gives the homeowner 30 days to respond to the complaint.
 Filing a timely response preserves all rights, requires the lender to prove its case, and — critically — is required to access Connecticut's Foreclosure Mediation Program.
 Do not wait on this.
 The response and the mediation request happen at the same time.

-Track 2 — Request mediation and submit a modification application simultaneously: Connecticut's Foreclosure Mediation Program is one of the strongest in the country.
-A homeowner who files a mediation request enters a structured process where the lender must participate and a trained mediator facilitates modification discussions.
+Track 2 — Request mediation under CGS § 49-31l and submit a modification application simultaneously: Connecticut's Foreclosure Mediation Program under CGS § 49-31l is one of the strongest in the country.
+Under § 49-31l, the homeowner must file an appearance and mediation certificate within 15 days of the return date — a hard deadline that cannot be missed.
+A homeowner who files timely enters a structured process where the lender must participate and a trained mediator facilitates modification discussions.
 But mediation works best — often only works — when the homeowner arrives with a complete modification application already under servicer review.
 Submitting the application at the same time as the mediation request means the application is already in process when mediation sessions begin.

 These two tracks must run simultaneously because time matters.
 Doing one and then the other wastes days or weeks that Connecticut's judicial process does not permit.
 A professional who works in Connecticut foreclosure handles both tracks at once.